cs50/cs50.readthedocs.io/heroku.md

     import os
     ```

-    atop `application.py`, if not there already.
+    atop `app.py`, if not there already.

-1. In CS50 IDE, execute the below to import `finance.db` into your PostgreSQL database, where `URI` is that same URI.
+1. In Visual Studio Code or CS50 IDE, execute the below to import `finance.db` into your PostgreSQL database, where `URI` is that same URI.
 Be sure to append `?sslmode=require` to the URI.
 Note that disabling SSL's certification verification with `--no-ssl-cert-verification` is not recommended in general but seems to be a [temporary workaround](https://github.com/dimitri/pgloader/commit/16dda01f371f033e0df75d80127643605df7830f).

     ```
     pgloader --no-ssl-cert-verification finance.db URI?sslmode=require
     ```

     Thereafter, if you'd like to browse or edit your PostgreSQL database, you can use Adminer (a tool like phpLiteAdmin for PostgreSQL databases), at [adminer.cs50.net](https://adminer.cs50.net/).
-Log in using your database's credentials: at `https://dashboard.heroku.com/apps/app-name/resources`, where `app-name` is your Heroku app's name, click **Heroku Postgres :: Database**.
+Log in using your database's credentials: at `https://dashboard.heroku.com/apps/app-name/resources`, where `app-name` is your Heroku app's name, click **Heroku Postgres**.
 In the tab that opens, click **Settings**, then click **View Credentials...**.

-1. Create a new file in CS50 IDE called `Procfile` in `finance/` whose contents are:
+1. Create a new file in Visual Studio Code or CS50 IDE called `Procfile` in `finance/` whose contents are:

     ```
-    web: gunicorn application:app
+    web: gunicorn app:app
     ```

-   That file will tell Heroku to look in a file called `application.py` for a variable called `app` and serve it with [Gunicorn](http://gunicorn.org/), a production-quality web server.
+   That file will tell Heroku to look in a file called `app.py` for a variable called `app` and serve it with [Gunicorn](http://gunicorn.org/), a production-quality web server.
 (Flask's built-in web server is "good enough for testing but probably not what you want to use in production.")

 1. Add that file to your repository and push it to GitHub.